 In my early twenties, with a shiny new degree and a recent string of restaurant gigs where people said things like, “If you’ve got time to lean, you’ve got time to clean,” I decided that a big-kid office job was my path into true adulthood.
-Hence, five years in the uber-corporate environs of textbook publishing, where I got very good at spreadsheets and tossing around bloodless, soul-draining phrases like “ROI,” “skills set,” and “seamless integration,” while trying to convince myself that an expense account and a Manhattan address were far more fun than that poetry stuff to which I’d imagined devoting myself.
+Hence, five years in the uber-corporate environs of textbook publishing, where I got very good at spreadsheets and tossing around bloodless, soul-draining phrases like “skills set,” and “seamless integration,” while trying to convince myself that an expense account and a Manhattan address were more gratifying than the writing to which I’d imagined devoting myself.
 Poetry could be a hobby: what I read on my lunch breaks; what I went, often as I could, to listen to other people read.

 Then, I met Nickole–met Nickole and fell for her, hard.
 On tour in New York for her first book, Sister, when she returned to Louisville we began to correspond; she’d send emails that were less letters than poems, overflowing with lush descriptions and important questions, whose answers demanded I respond in kind.
 Which meant writing.
 Which meant remembering how good real writing felt.
-I found myself crafting and recrafting my replies to her, writing pastiches of poems when I should have been populating databases (Frost’s “After Apple-Picking” becoming my “After Office-Dwelling,” the original poem like training wheels for my creaky early efforts) , and wondering if there might be other choices, better choices for how I could be spending my days.
+I found myself crafting and recrafting my replies to her, writing the beginnings of poems when I should have been populating databases, and wondering if there might be other choices, better choices for how I could be spending my days.

 To investigate, I applied for a master-class taught by Marie Ponsot at New School.
 To prepare, I camped out on a blanket in Washington Square Park and read everything I could find by Ponsot, marveling at how she was able to capture the sensuality of the everyday, marveling at her joy.